 What is PicoWay ®?

-The PicoWay ® picosecond laser is the latest laser technology for treating pigmented lesions such as tattoos, freckles, liver spots (age spots on the hands and face), moles, hyperpigmentation and for treating photoaging and acne scarring!
+The PicoWay ® picosecond laser is the latest laser technology for treating pigmented lesions and for stimulating collagen

 With very specific wavelengths of light, this laser is able to break down pigment and stimulate skin remodelling while leaving the surrounding tissue unharmed.
 We have had many lasers over the years.
 PicoWay ® is definitely a massive improvement over our previous lasers.
 We are more impressed with this laser than any other new laser we have tried in the last 10 years!
 Here is one of our patients after one treatment with Picoway for a large liver spot.
 Although not all patients will respond this quickly with only one treatment, Dr. Nakatsui is absolutely certain that this laser is a huge improvement over our previous pigment lasers!